Download our Brochure for Canada and USA

 Washington | There is currently no legislation introduced in Washington involving adult changing stations. | |||

-West Virginia | hb4684 | Pending Review | A Bill to amend the Code of West Virginia, 1931, as amended, by adding thereto a new section, designated §17-4-56, relating to providing changing stations for persons with disabilities in all rest areas and welcome centers in the state.
+West Virginia | hb4684 | In Committee | As of now, HB 4684 is still in the legislative process.
+It was introduced and referred to the House Health and Human Resources Committee but has not yet received a hearing or moved forward to a vote.
+A Bill to amend the Code of West Virginia, 1931, as amended, by adding thereto a new section, designated §17-4-56, relating to providing changing stations for persons with disabilities in all rest areas and welcome centers in the state.
 1) Rest area and welcome center changing stations for persons with disabilities. (a) The Division of Highways shall provide private changing stations for adult persons with disabilities at all rest areas and welcome centers in the state, all to be constructed in accordance with federal law. (b) The commissioner shall propose rules for legislative approval or emergency rules pursuant to §29A-3-1 et seq. of this code as may be necessary to carry out the purposes of this section. |

 |